NanamiKubota/NanamiKubota.github.io/_pages/tutorials.md

 # Getting started

 > [Basics in R](/tutorials/basics_in_R): Goes over how to install R and RStudio, as well as some basic functions.

+> [Basics in Command Line](/tutorials/basics_in_command_line): A cheat sheet for command line functions and terminal customization that may be useful.

 > See also the section for [Resources for learning a new programming language](#resources-for-learning-a-new-programming-language)